southpolemonkey/study_notes/photography.md

 ## FAQ

-which focus mode should use for videoing motion object?
+which focus mode should use for shooting motion object?

+In canon, it is called `AI-Servo` and named as `AF-Focus` in Nikon